 10. British troops set fire to the Capitol building in the War of 1812, but rain showers minimized the fire and the damage.
 Mother Nature was on America’s side, clearly.
 Repairs took four years.

 11. The Korean War Veterans Memorial is one of the most unique, because it actually depicts 19 soldiers, seven feet tall and made of stainless steel.
 Members of the Army, Navy, Air Force and Marines are represented in their regular gear, while surrounded by bushes meant to recreate the terrain of Korea.

 12. Though today most people view the Vietnam Memorial as one of the most powerful monuments because of its simplicity – a solid black wall with names of those killed in action inscribed in white – many people hated the design when it was first released, with some calling the design “a scar” and “a garish wall of shame.”

-13. A Lincoln Monument Association was created by Congress just two years after Abe was assassinated, but construction of the Lincoln Memorial did not begin until 1914.
+13. Congress created a Lincoln Monument Association just two years after the assassination of Lincoln, but construction of the Lincoln Memorial did not begin until 1914.
 The 36 columns represent each of the states in the Union at the time of the Lincoln’s death.

 14. Many people aren’t aware that the Lincoln Memorial is where Martin Luther King Jr. made his “I Have a Dream” speech in 1963.

 15. The remains of unknown soldiers from various conflicts are found at the Tomb of the Unknowns in Arlington National Cemetery.
 The unknown Vietnam soldier is no longer unknown.
 In 1998, DNA testing confirmed the remains as those of Air Force member Michael Joseph Blassie, who was shot down in 1972.
 He was transferred to his family in St. Louis, and the unknown Vietnam tomb was left empty and re-inscribed in honor of all of America’s missing servicemen and women.